 She's Related to A-list Stars

-Based on genealogical research, it looks like the Duchess of Cornwall shares blood with some of Hollywood's biggest stars!
+Based on genealogical research, it looks like the Queen Consort shares blood with some of Hollywood's biggest stars!
 According to a study, Madonna, Angelina Jolie, Celine Dion, and Camilla all come from the same family tree.
 All 4 women were linked to a French Canadian couple from the 17th century.

 Oddly enough, she's also related to her husband.
 Charles and Camilla are 9th cousins once removed based on Ancestry.com, who showed they are both related to Henry Cavendish, second Duke of Newcastle.
 Also, Camilla's great-grandmother, Alice Keppel, was Charles' great-great-grandfather, King Edward VII's mistress…